PaymentFusion/paymentfusion.github.io/_posts/2021-03-11-PFTA—Android_v2.0.12.md

 tag: PFTA-Android
 author: AxiaMed
 ---
-We updated the Payment Fusion Terminal Application to include general stability and security improvements and bug fixes.
+We updated the Payment Fusion Terminal Application to include general stability enhancements, security improvements, and bug fixes.

 #### Features:

 This release of the Payment Fusion Terminal Application for PAX terminals includes minor bug fixes and interface updates for all terminal models.